xan105/Achievement-Watcher/README.md

 |--------------|-----------|------------|
 | Yes | No | `STEAM\appcache\stats` |

-You can choose to view none / only installed / all owned Steam games.<br/>
+You can choose to view none / only installed (default) / all owned Steam games.<br/>
+Ach. are updated based on files timestamp in `STEAM\appcache\stats`<br/>

-⚠️ This feature requires that your Steam Profile is set to `Public`.
+⚠️ This feature requires that your Steam Profile is set to `Public`.<br/>

+Due to the server rate limit if you 've a huge Steam library it might not get all your games in one go.<br/>
+If you are using your own steam web api key (see below), this doesn't concern you.

 Steam Web API Key
 =================